vuonghy2442/lonelybot/docs/macro_parking.md

 For any commitment, branching on the destination (tableau vs stack) is never *semantically* necessary:

-- with worry-backs available, the two branches are the same class (P.a);
+- the one-sided containment L-CONT holds on everything measured — `solvable(s_stk) ⟹ solvable(s_tab)`, 34/34 on the probe's boundary
+  cases, 128/128 with the promoted fold (P.a's mutual form fails at 4.7%, but the fold only needs this direction);
-- without them, tableau-first dominates (P.c);
+- without worry-backs, tableau-first dominates (P.c);
 - when only one realization is legal, there is no choice at all.

 One successor per commitment — the tableau realization — is therefore